Courinha768/philosophers/README.md

 # Philosophers

-You will have to write one program for the mandatory part and one for the bonus part but they will have the same basic rules:
+In this project, you will learn the basics of threading a process.
+You will see how to create threads and you will discover mutexes.

+## Rules

 - This project is to be coded in C, following the Norm.
 Any leak, crash, undefined behavior, or norm error means 0 to the project.